Brenda Liz Muñoz

 Currently, I am affiliated with Georgetown University, Morehouse School of Medicine, Emory University School of Medicine, UMass Amherst, and Georgia State University.

-Most recently, I completed a Mini-Master of Public Administration (Mini-MPA) at Rutgers University and soon will obtain the Community Health Worker certificate through Temple University.
+Most recently, I completed a Mini-Master of Public Administration (Mini-MPA) at Rutgers University and a Community Health Worker (CHW) training course through Temple University.

 Click the button to learn more about all areas of experience, skill, and expertise, or through the social media link below.